LGBTIQ+ Australians: suicidal thoughts and behaviours and self-harm

 The PL3 survey asks participants whether they have a disability or long-term health condition (defined as one that has lasted or is expected to last 6 months or longer).
 If participants answer “yes” to this question, they are then asked a series of questions taken from the AIHW’s Standardised Disability Flag Module (SDFM).
 The SDFM identifies people who may be living with disability and/or long-term health conditions and the impact these conditions have on their day-to-day living (none, mild, moderate, and severe).
 For further information about how the SDFM was used and the limitations it may have on the data presented please see the PL3 national report.

-The visualisation below includes two charts that users can navigate between.
-One chart shows the prevalence of suicidal thoughts and attempts among PL3 participants according to their disability status.
-The other chart shows suicidal thoughts and attempts among PL3 participants who reported having a disability or long-term health condition, according to the impact on their day to day living.
+The visualisation below includes two charts related to disability or long-term health condition.
+The left-hand chart shows the prevalence of suicidal thoughts and attempts among PL3 participants according to their disability or long-term health condition.
+The right-hand chart shows suicidal thoughts and attempts among PL3 participants who reported having a disability or long-term health condition, according to the impact on their day to day living (disability severity).

-The visualisation includes two charts that users can navigate between.
-One chart shows the prevalence of suicidal thoughts and attempts among PL3 participants according to their disability or long-term health condition status.
-The other chart shows suicidal thoughts and attempts among PL3 participants who reported having a disability or long-term health condition, according to the impact on their day to day living.
+The visualisation includes two charts related to disability or long-term health condition.
+The left-hand chart shows the prevalence of suicidal thoughts and attempts among PL3 participants according to their disability or long-term health condition.
+The right-hand chart shows suicidal thoughts and attempts among PL3 participants who reported having a disability or long-term health condition, according to the impact on their day to day living (disability severity).

 Results by disability or long-term health condition status

-PL3 participants who reported they have a disability or were unsure whether they have a disability were most likely to have experienced suicidal thoughts in their lifetimes (85% of participants in both categories), compared with PL3 participants who did not have a disability (64%).
+PL3 participants who reported they have a disability or were unsure whether they have a disability (84.8%) or were unsure whether they have a disability (84.7%) were most likely to have experienced suicidal thoughts in their lifetimes, compared with PL3 participants who did not have a disability (63.9%).

 Results by disability or long-term health condition impact on day-to-day activities